jfoley/snacker/snacker/README.md

 tools that have a CLI must be invoked via babel.
 For example, to run the cucumber specs, you must run something like `babel-node /path/to/cucumber.js`.
 Shortcuts for the common commands can be found in the package.json file.

+## WAT

+Use Cases: the boundary of your system.

+Entities: business logic for domain objects.
+These should not leak out of use cases.